E-commerce in the experience economy – How VA, AR and drone deliveries are shaping customer experience

 With Amazon Echo and Google Home gaining popular adoption as smart speakers for homes, a customer’s first touchpoint with any product will become the modified word of mouth – voice assistants.
 Voice assistants will drive e-commerce in the foreseeable future.

-Amazon recently announced a startup fund of $100 million which envisions an Alexa-filled future where voice assistants are available anywhere you turn, ready and eager to help you solve your problems or make your next purchase.
+Amazon recently announced a startup fund of $100 million which envisions an Alexa-filled future where voice assistants are available anywhere you turn, ready, and eager to help you solve your problems or make your next purchase.

 If your brand aligns with the current and upcoming voice-commerce trend, can you be found by Alexa?
 Do you have a strategy for this channel?

 These assistants are programmed to recommend the most commonly requested items or popular brands.
 This means that the top players will make all the sales.
-This also means that e-commerce companies who provide good voice assistant experiences will generate more business.
+This also means that e-commerce companies that provide good voice assistant experiences will generate more business.

 If you see it, you can buy it – Image Search

 Our brains process visual images far more quickly than textual images.
-With new, intelligent, visual search technology being incorporated into branded apps and websites as well as improved visual search functionality being built into platforms such as Pinterest, Amazon and Ebay, visual search is changing the e-commerce landscape.
+With new, intelligent, visual search technology being incorporated into branded apps and websites as well as improved visual search functionality being built into platforms such as Pinterest, Amazon, and eBay, visual search is changing the e-commerce landscape.